communitiesuk/Tutorials/maps.md

 # Saving the map

-We can save our map to fie using ggsave.
+We can save our map to file using ggsave.
 To prevent everything from breaking, we set the DPI to an acceptable print quality.
 This also stops all of the insets from moving around.